 Growing banana peppers is pretty easy, but picking them at the right time can be tricky.
 This is because they are ideally picked before they are fully ripe.

 Traditionally, banana peppers are ready to be picked when they have a pale yellow color and are mature in size (4-8″ long).
-If banana peppers are left on the plant longer, they will continue to change color to orange and finally red.
+If they are left on the plant longer, they will continue to change color to orange and finally red.

 Don’t overthink it!
 If your peppers look and feel ready, then pick them.
-The plant will continue to produce more peppers as the season goes on, and harvesting promptly will encourage the plant to do so.
+The plant will continue to produce more peppers as the season goes on, and harvesting promptly will encourage the plant to grow more fruits.

 If you plan to save seeds for growing next year, allow your banana peppers to ripen fully to a deep red color.
 This will ensure the seeds are fully developed and viable.

 Banana peppers can be eaten at any stage of growth, so as long as you’re ready to eat them, they can be picked.
-We encourage you to harvest your banana peppers at various levels of ripeness to test what you like best.
+I suggest harvesting your banana peppers at various levels of ripeness to test what you like best.

 Do banana peppers turn red?

-If you grow lots of different pepper varieties, you probably know that they all change color when fully ripe.
-This is also true of banana peppers, but you will likely pick yours before they fully transform.
+If you grow lots of different pepper varieties, you probably know that (almost) all change color when fully ripe.
+This is also true of banana peppers, but most growers choose to pick them before they fully transform.

 To put it simply, banana peppers will eventually turn red if allowed to fully ripen.
 This can even happen after the peppers have been picked.
 It is not unusual to see a pepper change color on the kitchen table over the course of a week or so.